10 Best Beaches in Muskoka

 5. Gull Lake Rotary Park, Gravenhurst

 The Town of Gravenhurst, known as the "Gateway to Muskoka," has much to commend it.
-Not only is it one of the most attractive small towns in Northern Ontario, it also boasts no end of fun things to do, from amazing summer theater programs to North America's oldest still-operating steamship.
+Not only is it one of the most attractive small towns in Ontario and an easy day trip from Toronto, it also boasts no end of fun things to do, from amazing summer theater programs to North America's oldest still-operating steamship.

 Amenities on-hand include change facilities and washrooms, picnic tables and shelters, a play area, beach volleyball, tennis, and lots of parking.
 There are also benches along the hillside overlooking the beach that offer plenty of shade.